fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # "My friends are Jack and Jill!"
 # => nil
 ```
-In our example above, we define a `hello` method to accept a `str` parameter.
-When we call the `hello` method, we pass the string object passed as an argument to the block.
+In our example above, we define a `hello` method to accept a `str` parameter on `lines 1-3`.
+When we call the `hello` method on `line 9`, we pass the string object passed as an argument to the block.
 Because blocks have lenient arity rules, no error is raised, despite the block expecting two arguments and only being provided one.

 As a second argument is not provided, the block parameter `friend2` is `nil`, which is why there is an empty space in the output string `"My friends are Jack and !"` - string interpolation calls `to_s` on `nil`, which returns an empty string.

-We also define a `hello_many` method, which accepts three arguments.
-When we call `hello_many`, while we `yield` three arguments to the block, the block is only equipped to take two arguments.
+We also define a `hello_many` method on `lines 5-7`, which accepts three arguments.
+When we call `hello_many` on `line 13`, while we `yield` three arguments to the block, the block is only equipped to take two arguments.
 Again, since blocks have lenient arity rules, no error is raised, and the last argument passed to the block is simply ignored.

 ### What are the scoping rules for a block?
 Blocks are able to access local variables defined outside of the block.
 However, blocks have their own scope, meaning that variables initialised within a block cannot be accessed outside of the block.